-How has epilepsy interrupted your life?
+How has epilepsy affected your life?

 After being cleared of epilepsy for almost 10 years, in my early twenties I developed tonic clonic seizures, or grand mal seizures as they were then called.
 I was devastated.

 I spent a week in hospital after my first tonic clonic seizure.
 They tried to find a cause but could not give me a diagnosis.
-I continued to suffer with deep depression, anger and denial.
+I continued to suffer from deep depression, anger and denial.
 After years of sporadic seizures and countless hospital visits, I was finally diagnosed with tonic clonic epilepsy.
 I was still in denial and refused to accept I had epilepsy; I kept it hidden like a monster I refused to let out.
 I think my family and loved ones struggled too.
 I really struggled with the medication and my family were desperate for me to be safe and under control.

 How did having epilepsy impact your love for the outdoors and adventure?

 As my life moved on, I developed a passion for health and fitness, and with this passion came an improved mood, more energy and fewer seizures.
 The more I focused on improving my diet, mind and body, the better I became.
 I was able to control my illness through nutrition and exercise.

 After spending so much time researching the benefits of food and exercise on the brain and body, my passion became my career.
 I now run my own business as a nutritionist and wellbeing coach, teaching the benefits of a healthy lifestyle.
 My love of the outdoors really came from my change in lifestyle.
 I stopped drinking alcohol (my biggest trigger) 5 years ago.